Philip Neilsen: Writing and editing

 He wrote the first monograph of literary criticism on David Malouf’s work, Imagined Lives (UQP, 1990 & 1996) and edited the first collections of Australian satirical poetry The Penguin Book of Australian Satirical Verse (1986) and The Sting in the Wattle (UQP, 1993).
 Neilsen’s poetry has been acclaimed by Les Murray, John Kinsella, Sarah Holland-Batt, Bronwyn Lea, Martin Duwell and Bruce Dawe, among others.
 His work has been shortlisted for an Aurealis Award, Fair Australia Prize, Woorilla Poetry Prize and the ASAL Gold Medal.
 He has won prizes in the Philip Bacon Ekphrasis Poetry Award and the MPU International Poetry Competition.
 His book "Wildlife of Berlin" was shortlisted for the Kenneth Slessor Poetry Prize in the New South Wales Premier's Literary Awards, 2019.

 His areas of research include creative writing therapy in the promotion of mental health, eco-criticism, and environmental poetry.
 He currently teaches poetry writing at the University of Queensland.

+Neilsen's papers are kept in Special Collections, UNSW, Canberra.